chistev/RxJourney/README.md

-The application is a real-time chat application.
+The application is a blog.

 It is hosted [here](https://rxjourney.com.ng).